-- Improving patient doctor coordination
+Improving patient-doctor coordination

-- Automate repetitive tasks
+Automate repetitive tasks

-- Make communication better between health professionals
+Make communication better between medical professionals

-- Increased data security
+Increased data security

-- Real-time medical data
+Real-time medical data

 More and more healthcare organizations are turning to software development to extend the boundaries of their services.
-Healthcare apps are becoming the preferred way for patients to access their healthcare providers, track their steps, and heart rate, and even launch video consultations.
+Healthcare apps are becoming the preferred way for patients to access their healthcare providers, track their steps and heart rate, and even launch video consultations.

-- Patients have easier access to providers and medical care
+Patients have easier access to providers and medical care

 Healthcare apps for patients enable them to reach their physicians easier, even through text messages or even a scheduled virtual doctor consultation.
 There are a lot of conveniences provided by these digital services, including m-healthcare apps, that some health systems provide online doctors after hours or on weekends.

-- Boost medication adherence
+Boost medication adherence

 Online medication apps are a great way of managing prescriptions and even sending medication reminders to app users.

-- Improve patient management
+Improve patient management

-- Reduce the hassle of payments
+Reduce the hassle of payments

 Even though mobile medical apps don’t sound like news anymore, the number of people that use health and wellness apps is still growing.
 How many healthcare apps are there?
-Since 2015 the number of healthcare apps available on the apps market doubled, with more than 350 000 m-healthcare apps available in 2021.
+Since 2015 the number of healthcare apps available on the apps market has doubled, with more than 350 000 m-healthcare apps available in 2021.

-- Reminder apps
+1. Reminder apps

 This app idea has a lot of usage for chronic diseases management and even recovery.

-- Doctor consultation apps
+2. Doctor consultation apps

 The purpose of these apps is to allow users to have easy access to healthcare assistance when physical doctor visits aren’t possible.
 For this type of situation, patients need to be able to schedule video consultations or at least communicate with their physicians via text messages.